brysonm96/Applied-Programming/Cpp Quiz/README.md

 # Future Work

 Things to fix, improve, and add in the future
-* Add more details
+* Shorten code with use of loops
-* Adjustable Difficulty
+* Offer more output to the user
 * More Testing